-Year: II Total: 8 hours /week

-Semester: II Lecture: 4 hours/week
+Year: II Semester: II Total: 8 hours /week Lecture: 4 hours/week Tutorial: hour/week Practical: 4 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide knowledge on common bacterial diseases of livestock and poultry their treatment and control, common viral diseases of livestock and poultry and their prevention, diagnose and treat Fungal diseases of livestock, external and internal parasitic diseases, their treatment and control, protozoan diseases and their treatment.
 The course also deals with metabolic diseases of livestock and their treatment, vitamins and mineral deficiency diseases and their management, zoonotic diseases and their control.